 We pride ourselves on our caring and supportive environment, where every child matters.
 We encourage special talents, skills and interests such as music, sport and art.
 We aim for children to be healthy, safe and to play an active part in the school and wider community.

 Text like this is a link to further information, within this document or elsewhere.

-For explanatory notes, see Appendix A to the policy
+Key Information - for explanatory notes, see Appendix A